ScottFeichter/my-react-vite-template/README.md

 - You will run this command whenever you want to start your app.

-- To end the app press ctr + c in shell
+- To end the app press ctr + c in running shell.

 ## Running App